Immigration attorneys brace for abrupt policy changes under Trump administration

 “I think we have to take him at his word with these things and get ready,” Van Tyle said.

-At Neighborhood Christian Legal Clinic, executive director Angelin Fisher and staff attorney Ashley Brunko expect an immediate impact on TPS and Deferred Action for Childhood Arrivals clients.
+At Neighborhood Christian Legal Clinic, director of immigrant services Angelin Fisher and staff attorney Ashley Brunko expect an immediate impact on TPS and Deferred Action for Childhood Arrivals clients.

 Fisher said clinic staff have had to engage in a “hard conversation” with one Haitian client who entered the U.S. on humanitarian parole and is waiting for TPS approval about the possible impacts of immigration policy changes.